jfv205/ASG2/README.md

+README.md - (v0.0.2)
 # Digital and Technology Solutions
 #### ECM1421 - Systems Development - Assignment 2

 Due Date: Friday 12th Jan 2018

+**Instructions**
+- Postcode must be entered in the following format:
+- All capital letters eg: EX167BX
+- Postcodes with 6 characters  eg: " EX4 3SR " must contain a space.

+**TROUBLESHOOTING**
+- If you have a valid postcode but you receive an error stating "postcode cannot be found."
+- Try adding or removing a space between the two postcode components.

 **Github**
 -